romana/vpc-router/README.md

 By default, vpc-router uses port 33289.
 However, a different port number can be specified with the '-p' option.

+By default, vpc-router listens on the loopback address for incoming requests.
+To specify other addresses, use the '-a' options.
+Specifically, use '-a 0.0.0.0' to listen on any interface and address.

 ### Examples

 *Setting a route ('POST')*: